-Albert Sawano has applied more than 25 years of experience on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.
+Albert Sawano has applied experience from a long career working on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.

-Prior to founding Synchronis, Albert worked at Harley Ellis Devereaux for nine years serving as a Principal and Co-Leader of Architecture + Design, at Gensler for four years, serving as a Senior Associate and Studio Leader at Gensler and Senior Associate and Project Manager at Johnson Fain for eight years, serving as a Senior Associate.
+Prior to founding Synchronis, Albert’s work experience includes serving as a Principal and Co-Leader of Architecture + Design at Harley Ellis Devereaux, Senior Associate, Project Manager and Studio Leader at Gensler and Senior Associate and Project Manager at Johnson Fain.
 He has held a Principal Architect or senior leadership role on such milestone Los Angeles projects as USC Village, Circa Towers, The Vermont Towers, Metropolis Phase 2 Towers, Constellation Place/MGM Tower, 2000 Avenue of the Stars, and in the San Francisco Bay Area, the West Berkeley Library, the nation’s first Zero Net Energy public library.
 Of these, 15 have been high-rise residential mixed-use or office towers of up to 56 stories.

 Albert is the signatory Architect of Record on over $2 Billion in projects recently constructed or currently in construction.

 University of Pennsylvania Graduate School of Fine Arts, Master of Architecture

 University of California, Berkeley, Bachelor of Arts, Architecture